Hugh Porter: The Golden Book

 Porter's achievements were celebrated in 1972 when Cycling Weekly awarded him his own page in the Golden Book of Cycling.

 Order of the British Empire

-In March 1973, Porter travelled to Buckingham Palace and was made an MBE for services to cycle racing.
+In the 1973 New Year Honours, Porter was appointed Member of the Order of the British Empire (MBE), for services to cycling.

 Other honours

 Porter was presented with an award for Outstanding Contribution to Cycling at the World Track Championships in Manchester in March 2008.

 In 2009, Porter was inducted into the British Cycling Hall of Fame.

 Porter was made Freeman of the City of Wolverhampton in 2009 and there is a road named after him in Aldersley, Wolverhampton ("Hugh Porter Way" which leads to Aldersley Leisure Village, where Porter's old club, Wolverhampton Wheelers CC, is based and uses the velodrome).
 He has also received an honorary degree from the University of Wolverhampton.

 Porter is honorary patron of Halesowen Athletic and Cycling Club.

 In 2015, Porter was awarded the Outstanding Contribution to Sport award at the Black Country Sport & Physical Activity awards hosted by the Black Country BeActive Partnership where, accompanied by his wife Anita, he received a standing ovation on receiving the honour.